Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain

 \subsection{Real-time Computation}

-The main challenge in executing our proposed adaptive MPC framework is ensuring that the computation required is fast enough to be performed in real-time for hardware experiments.
+The main challenge in executing our proposed adaptive MPC framework is ensuring that the computation required is fast enough for hardware experiments in real time.
 If the controller is unable to perform updates at a high frequency, it could result in the robot collapsing during dynamic motion.
 The control system comprises two MPCs, each with 13 to 19 states predicted over ten horizons.
 To ensure the robot's balance and allocate sufficient computation resources to each control component, we have devised a scheme, as depicted in \figref{fig: ControlDiagram_MPC}, to update each control component in an optimized manner.

 The robot's sensory data updates in real-time with a frequency of $1$ $kHz$.
 Thus, the reference model should update with the same frequency to compare the reference model states ($\hat{\bm{X}}$) and real model states ($\bm{X}$) correctly.
 The yellow dashed line in \figref{fig: ControlDiagram_MPC} indicates the update frequency for the reference model.
 We use the \textit{odeint} package from Boost software in C++ \cite{webpage} to solve the ODE problem associated with the dynamic equation for the reference model.